LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: staticarray->get=(value, position::integer)

    The `get` method returns the element at the indicated position.
 This method will fail if the position is out of range.
-The `get` method also permits the position to be reassigned with an assignment statement.
+The `get` method also permits a position to be reassigned with an assignment statement in the same manner as `array->get=`.

 .. member:: staticarray->first()
 .. member:: staticarray->second()